 Eight-time Academy Award® nominated Kathleen Kennedy is one of the most successful and respected producers and executives in the film industry today.
-She joined Lucasfilm Ltd. in 2012, personally selected by George Lucas to serve as co-chair of the company.
-As a testament to her standing in the film community, she is currently Vice President of the Academy of Motion Pictures Arts and Sciences (AMPAS), as well as sitting on their Board of Trustees.
+She joined Lucasfilm in 2012, personally selected by George Lucas to lead the company.
+As a testament to her standing in the film community, she currently sits on the Board of Governors and Board of Trustees of the Academy of Motion Pictures Arts and Sciences (AMPAS).

 Kennedy has produced or executive produced over 60 films, which have collectively garnered 120 Academy Award nominations, 25 wins, and have grossed over $11 billion worldwide.
-Among her credits are three of the highest grossing films in motion picture history: E.T.
-The Extra Terrestrial, Jurassic Park and The Sixth Sense, as well as such blockbuster entertainment as the Indiana Jones trilogy, the Back to the Future trilogy, Who Framed Roger Rabbit, Gremlins, The Goonies, Poltergeist, War of the Worlds, Twister and A.I.
+Among her credits are four of the highest grossing films in motion picture history: Jurassic Park, E.T.
+The Extra Terrestrial, Indiana Jones and the Kingdom of the Crystal Skull, and The Sixth Sense, as well as such blockbuster entertainment as the Back to the Future trilogy, Who Framed Roger Rabbit, Gremlins, The Goonies, Poltergeist, War of the Worlds, Twister and A.I.
 Artificial Intelligence.

 Kennedy has produced the films of such directors as Steven Spielberg, David Fincher, Martin Scorsese, Clint Eastwood, Robert Zemeckis, M. Night Shyamalan, Frank Oz, Peter Bogdanovich, and Richard Donner.